ian-mitchell/CPSC-515-2020W1/Milestone 2 - Basic Robot Simulation with Gazebo/notes-windows-M2.md

     C:\opt\rosdeps\x64\bin\libcurl.dll : fatal error LNK1107: invalid or corrupt file: cannot read at 0x300
     ```
     I am concerned that the build is accessing `rosdeps\x64\bin\` rather than `gz-ws\bin` and hence may be getting a wholly incompatible DLL.

+    * At this point I gave up, and discovered that Gazebo had already been installed through `ros-melodic-desktop_full` back in M1.